Deevad/peppercarrot_scenarios/game.md

 @Zveryok

-While Pepper looking at books, Carrot is trying to find a mouse, but mouse is well stealthy enought to not be noticed by cat.
+While Pepper is looking in the direction of the books, Carrot is trying to find the mouse, but the mouse is hidden well enough that he can't find her.

 ---